Southern railway line, Queensland: Services

 In January 1888, the Sydney Mail was introduced, when first class sleeping cars were added to the Wallangarra train (Second class sleeping cars were introduced in 1896).
 A daily service was provided, departing Brisbane at 19:00, pausing at Toowoomba at 00:30 and arriving at Wallangarra at 07:45.
 The return service departed Wallangarra at 17:00, pausing at Toowoomba at 00:45 and arriving in Brisbane at 06:15.
 At Wallangarra passengers transferred to the New South Wales Government Railways' Brisbane Limited.

 A travelling post office was added to the Warwick train in 1877, and extended to Stanthorpe, and then Wallangarra as the line was extended.
 This was removed from the train in 1932 as a cost saving measure.

 In 1908, the Sydney Mail departed Brisbane at 07:10, calling at Toowoomba at 11:10 and after changing trains at Wallangarra, passengers arrived in Sydney at 11:10 the following day.
 The return service departed Sydney at 17:10, arriving in Brisbane at 21:10 the following day.
 Carriage connections were introduced in 1908, with a Parlour Car introduced in 1923, and a Buffet Car in 1924.
 The Parlour Car was transferred to the Townsville Mail in 1930 following the opening of the Standard Gauge line to Brisbane.

 Foot-warmers were introduced to the first class compartments of the Sydney Mail in 1911, and provided each winter until 1958.

 In 1947, the four Mail Trains per week was reduced to two per week, and was withdrawn on 1 February 1972.

 The last passenger on the line, the Dirranbandi Mail that operated as far as Warwick, was withdrawn on 11 February 1993.

 Preservation

-Downs Explorer (formerly the Southern Downs Steam Railway) is based in Warwick and operate steam trains on the line about once a month to Wallangarra.
+Downs Explorer (formerly the Southern Downs Steam Railway) is based in Warwick and operates steam trains on the line and other tourist services.